Francisco José Olivares

-Francisco José Olivares (17 November 1778 - 2 September 1854) was a Spanish composer and organist who lived in the late eighteenth century and early nineteenth century.
+Francisco José Olivares (17 November 1778 – 2 September 1854) was a Spanish composer and organist who lived in the late eighteenth century and early nineteenth century.
 Throughout his musical career, he worked in Cuenca, Orihuela and Salamanca.

 Biography

-Francisco José Olivares was born in Rubielos Bajos, Cuenca, on November 17, 1778.
+Francisco José Olivares was born in Rubielos Bajos, Cuenca, on 17 November 1778.
 At the age of 9, in 1788, he started to attend the Colegio San José de Infantes de Choir of the Cathedral of Cuenca, where he began his musical training.
 Pedro Aranaz was one of his teachers, and Olivares was one of his favourite students.
 He was also the student of the organist Juan Manuel del Barrio.
-His first two works date from 1794, being a Motet and a Mass.
+His first two works date from 1794, were a motet and a mass.

-On July 29, 1796, he obtained the position of 2nd organist in the Cathedral of Orihuela (Alicante) where he remained until 1803.
+On 29 July 1796, he obtained the position of second organist in the Cathedral of Orihuela (Alicante) where he remained until 1803.

 Salamanca

-Olivares moved to Salamanca in 1803, when he obtained the appointment as the 1st organist and rector of the Colegio de Mozos de Nuestra Señora de la Asunción.
-In 1806, to improve the teaching of choir children in the cathedral, he asked Pedro Aranas's help to establish a nursery school in Salamanca, similar to the one in Cuenca.

-As a result of this collaboration, he made a Composition Treatise, of which a copy is kept in the Library of the Royal Superior Conservatory of Music of Madrid.
+Olivares moved to Salamanca in 1803, when he obtained the appointment as the first organist and rector of the Colegio de Mozos de Nuestra Señora de la Asunción.
+In 1806, to improve the teaching of choir children in the cathedral, he asked Pedro Aranaz's help to establish a nursery school in Salamanca, similar to the one in Cuenca.
+As a result of this collaboration, he made a composition treatise, of which a copy is kept in the library of the Madrid Royal Conservatory.